DengPingFan/SINet/README.md

 please cite this paper ([BibTeX](http://dpfan.net/wp-content/uploads/Camouflage.txt))

 ### 0.1. :fire: NEWS :fire:
-- [2020/10/22] Training code could be avaliable via email (dengpfan@gmail.com).
+- [2020/10/22] :boom: Training code could be avaliable via email (dengpfan@gmail.com).
 Please provide your Name & Institution.
 Please note the code can be only used for research purpose.
 - [2020/11/21] Upadted evaluated tool: Bi_cam(cam>threshold)=1 -> Bi_cam(cam>=threshold)=1;
 - [2020/10/22] For eq (4): j = k+1, M -> j = m, k-1. (note that m is a specific layer, in our paper it should be equal to 1).
 - [2020/09/09] SINet is the best method on the open benchmark website (https://paperswithcode.com/task/camouflaged-object-segmentation).